-Toronto FC's first ever Designated Player has been sent to FC Dallas in exchange for Andrew Wiedeman.
+Toronto FC's first ever Designated Player has been sent to FC Dallas.

-Toronto FC traded the 31-year-old native of Scarborough, Ontario to FC Dallas in exchange for 22-year-old Adrew Wiedeman.
-It is expected that TFC will pay at least part of de Guzman's salary for the remainder of the season.
+The 31-year-old native of Scarborough, Ontario has been traded to FC Dallas.
+Toronto FC will get midfielder Andrew Wiedeman in return.
+It is expected that TFC wil alsol pay at least part of de Guzman's salary for the remainder of the season.

 Having joined the Reds in Sept.
 2009 from Spainsh club Deportivo La Coruna, de Guzman was Toronto's first ever Designated Player.
 However, he struggled to adapt to MLS and the midfielder's tenure in his hometown was marred by inconsistent performances amid high expectations.

 De Guzman was the second-highest paid player on the TFC roster, with his $1.9 million (U.S.) salary in 2012 behind only that of former German international Torsten Frings.

 In 96 career appearances with Toronto FC in all competitions, de Guzman scored three times.